LemoFoundationLtd/lemo-tx/README.md

 ```
 LemoTx.createCreateTempAddress(txConfig, userId)
 ```
-Create a transaction for create temp account transaction,
+Create an unsigned LemoTx [`instance`](#tx-constructor) for create temp account transaction.
+The API fills some special information in the `data` filed in LemoTx instance
 1. Temp account has no private key and only can be signed by accounts in its `signers`
 2. Temp account must be configured with Signers before using it
 3. If the temp account already exists, the creation will be fail